 Ukraine's economy has traditionally been heavily dependent on trade with Russia and other CIS countries, largely because Ukraine imported a large proportion of its energy requirements, especially from Russia (or from countries that transport energy related exports through Russia) as a result of its geographic proximity to, and historical relationship with, Russia.
-In addition, a large share of Ukraine's service receipts is comprised of transit charges for oil, gas and ammonia from Russia, which are delivered to the EU via Ukraine.
-See "Economy of Ukraine-Principal Sectors of the Economy-Oil and Gas Transit".
+In addition, a large share of Ukraine's service receipts has historically comprised of transit charges for oil, gas and ammonia from Russia, which are delivered to the EU via Ukraine.
+See "Economy of Ukraine-Principal Sectors of the Economy-Fuel and Energy-Oil and Gas Transit".

-Following the increased geopolitical tensions between Russia and Ukraine, exports of Ukrainian goods to Russia decreased by 50.7 per cent. in 2015 and by a further 25.6 per cent. in 2016, and increased by 9.6 per cent. in 2017, as compared to 2016.
-The total value of goods exported from Ukraine decreased by 29.3 per cent. in 2015 and by a further 4.6 per cent. in 2016, and increased by 19.0 per cent. in 2017, as compared to 2016.
-In the seven months ended 31 July 2018, the total value of goods exported from Ukraine to Russia decreased by 5.7 per cent., as compared to the relevant period in 2017.
+Following the increased geopolitical tensions between Russia and Ukraine, exports of Ukrainian goods to Russia decreased significantly.
+See "External Sector-International Trade-Direction of Trade-Russia and the CIS".
 As Ukraine has traditionally exported goods to the CIS countries, despite the existing tensions between Ukraine and Russia, the export of goods to Russia in 2017 increased compared to 2016.
-However, despite the increase of exports of goods to Russia in 2017, the overall amount of exports to Russia is significantly lower than before 2014 (i.e. U.S.\$3.9 billion in 2017 as compared to U.S.\$15 billion in 2013).
-Overall export to Russia in the seven months ended 31 July 2018 is estimated at U.S.\$2.1 billion.
-The current tensions between Ukraine and Russia may have a long-standing impact on trade and other aspects of Ukraine's bilateral relations with Russia and could lead to the imposition of further trade and other punitive measures by both countries.
+However, the overall amount of exports to Russia is significantly lower than before 2014: in 2017 exports to Russia amounted to U.S.\$3.9 billion as compared to U.S.\$15 billion in 2013.

+Any escalation of the current tensions between Ukraine and Russia, such as most recently the seizure by Russia of three Ukrainian naval ships in the Azov Sea, may have a long-standing impact on trade and other aspects of Ukraine's bilateral relations with Russia and could lead to the imposition of further trade and other punitive measures by both countries.
 These factors, in turn, could have a material adverse effect on the Ukrainian economy.

-Furthermore, sanctions imposed by the Ukrainian and Russian governments against each other have significantly restricted Ukrainian companies' ability to export goods and services to Russia as well as their ability to import vital resources.
+Sanctions imposed by the Ukrainian and Russian governments against each other, as well as those imposed by the EU and the United States on Russia and Crimea, and any reciprocal sanctions imposed by Russia, have significantly restricted Ukrainian companies' ability to export goods and services to Russia as well as their ability to import vital resources.
 For example, Russia has, recently and in the past, cut off (or threatened to cut off) the supply of oil and gas to Ukraine in order to apply pressure on Ukraine to settle outstanding gas debts and maintain low transit fees for Russian oil and gas through Ukrainian pipelines to European consumers.
-For more information, see "Economy of Ukraine-Principal Sectors of the Economy-Natural Gas Supply from Russia".
+See "Economy of Ukraine-Principal Sectors of the Economy-Fuel and Energy-Oil and Gas Transit".
+Reciprocal sanctions imposed by Russia include a food embargo on certain agricultural products, raw materials and food originating from Ukraine and Russia also cancelled the preferential trade regime envisaged by the agreement on free trade within the CIS on imports of Ukrainian goods in 2016.
+Any further increase in the scope of such sanctions as a result of increasing diplomatic tensions or increased sanctions imposed by the EU, the United States or Ukraine would be likely to have a material adverse effect on the economy of Ukraine.